 Rosales, Healey homer; A's beat Seattle for fifth straight

-Adam Rosales and Ryon Healey each homered in the first inning, Jharel Cotton pitched six innings of two-run ball and the Oakland Athletics beat the Seattle Mariners 4-3 Saturday for their fifth straight win.
+Adam Rosales and Ryon Healy each homered in the first inning, Jharel Cotton pitched six innings of two-run ball and the Oakland Athletics beat the Seattle Mariners 4-3 on Saturday for their fifth straight win.
 The A's two hottest hitters quickly got to Ariel Miranda .

 Add your comments below